 Just because there is water damage near your tankless water heater doesn’t necessarily mean that it is to blame.
 The actual source of the leak may be another water-based appliance nearby, the plumbing lines around the water heater, or even a leak from the roof that has made its way down into the wall near your tankless water heater.

-Whatever it is, you’ll need a plumber to come in and check on the tankless water heater and look for the source of the leak.
+Whatever it is, you’ll need a plumber in Martinez to come in and check on the tankless water heater and look for the source of the leak.
 The earlier you can catch a leak from or near the tankless water heater, the less likely you are to need to replace it.